-I spend plenty of nights thinking, “How can I help my son grow up to be a well rounded person?
-What will help give him the skills to not only ‘handle’ challenges, but rise up to meet them?”
+I spend plenty of nights thinking, “How can I help my son grow up to be a well-rounded person?
+What will help give him the skills to not only ‘handle’ challenges, but rise to meet them?”

 This sounds to me like a need for a return to nature.
 A “back to basics” education that will give him the skills and strategies to dominate his environment, to cherish, respect, protect, and live with and by nature.